 2) Using GnuPG can be a pain in the ass if you aren't familiar with cryptographic nomenclature.

 For the past year and half I have been working on a large project, which needed to have secure pillar configured.
 I did most of the work on that and in doing so I realized that working with secure pillar files kinda sucks if you just want to add or update a secret quickly.
 And if you have to rotate your secret keys?
 A giant pain in the ass.
 I once worked for a company whose salt master PGP key expired, breaking everything.
-It took a long time to rotate out the key, decrypt the files and re-encrypt them.
+It took a long time to rotate out the key, decrypting all the files and re-encrypting them with the new key.

 Seeing that we would need a tool to make working with secure pillar easier I set out in my spare time to create one.